SarahMcNelis/Fundamentals-of-Data-Analysis/README.md

 ## Overview

-This repository contains the following two jupyter notebooks as part of my project for 'Fundamental of Data Analysis' module:
+This repository contains the following two jupyter notebooks as part of my project for 'Fundamentals of Data Analysis' module as part of my Higher Dilpoma in Science in Computing in Data Analytics:

 1. `pyplot.ipynb` contains an overview of the matplotlib pyplot package in python and an in-depth explanation of three plots.